calebporzio/sprout/README.md

 # 🌱 Sprout

-A minimal, vanilla JavaScript templating library that brings reactive data binding to HTML templates without the bloat.
+A zero-dependancy library for turning JSON into reactive DOM.

 ## Features